Padovanino

-Alessandro Leone Varotari (4 April 1588 – 20 July 1649), also commonly known as Il Padovanino, was an Italian painter of the late-Mannerist and early-Baroque Venetian school, best known for having mentored Pietro Liberi, Giulio Carpioni, and Bartolommeo Scaligero.
+Alessandro Leone Varotari (4 April 1588 – 20 July 1649), also commonly known as Il Padovanino, was a Venetian painter of the late-Mannerist and early-Baroque Venetian school, best known for having mentored Pietro Liberi, Giulio Carpioni, and Bartolommeo Scaligero.

 He was the son of Dario Varotari the Elder and the brother of painter Chiara Varotari, who accompanied him on his travels and assisted with his work.

 Biography

 Born in Padua, from which his nickname derives, he was the son of the local painter and architect Dario Varotari the Elder, who most probably provided his earliest training.
 Early paintings such as The incredulity of St. Thomas, Virgin and Child, and the Pentecost show the influence of Titian.
 Padovanino married Caterina Mesa 1612 in Padua.
 He moved to Venice in 1614.
 He is known to have traveled to Rome twice (in the mid-1610s and in 1625), where he was much employed in producing copies of major paintings by major Renaissance artists of the prior generation.
-In 1619 he worked on the mosaics of the Basilica of San Marco.
+In 1619, he worked on the mosaics of the Basilica of San Marco.
 In the following years he worked on decorating the interior of the Church of Santa Maria Maggiore.
 In 1625 he made another trip to Rome.
 He painted a major battle canvas entitled The victory of the Carnuti (Celts) over the Normans.

-His pupils included Pietro Liberi, Bartolomeo Scaliger, Pietro della Vecchia, Giulio Carpioni and his own son, Dario Varotari the Younger.
+His pupils included Pietro Liberi, Bartolommeo Scaligero, Pietro della Vecchia, Giulio Carpioni and his own son, Dario Varotari the Younger.
 His sister Chiara Varotari was a well known portraitist.
 Among his students was Caterina Tarabotti.